Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Idealized GCM and experimental setup

 \subsection{Synthetic data and noise}

-To generate surrogates of locally available data from high-resolution simulations, we generate data with the idealized GCM itself at a fixed parameter vector $\bbb[\theta]^\dagger$, adding Gaussian noise $\delta$ with zero mean and covariance matrix $\Delta$ as in \eqref{eq:localIPinfa}.
-The implication is that we generate $\bbb[z]_k$ with the restricted idealized GCM $\mmm[S]_T(\bbb[\theta]^\dagger;k)$, corrupted by noise to describe model error \cite{Kennedy01a}.
-In this way, the inverse problem \eqref{eq:localIPinfa} can be written in the compact form
+We generate limited-area data $\bbb[z]_k$ with the idealized GCM itself at a fixed parameter vector $\bbb[\theta]^\dagger$, adding Gaussian noise $\delta_k$ with zero mean and covariance matrix $\Delta$ as in \eqref{eq:localIPinfa}.
+One interpretation of this added noise is that it plays the role of an artificial corruption of $\mmm[S]_T(\bbb[\theta]^\dagger;k)$, with unbiased model error $\delta_k$ that plays the same role as additional observational noise \cite{Kennedy01a}.
+One can obtain unbiased $\delta_k$ by inclusion of models for structural model error within $\mmm[S]_T$, for example, learned error models that enforce conservation laws and sparsity \cite{LevStu21-pre,Schneider22v}.
+The inverse problem \eqref{eq:localIPinfa} can be written as